Workingmums.co.uk’s HR expert Sandra Beale gives some advice to employers on implementing homeworking.

 Such get-togethers should be supplemented by phone calls and emails to keep in touch.
 The line manager needs to be able to communicate clear goals and the standards expected within the home-based role and be equipped with the tools for measurement and assessment of work quality to ensure that everything is satisfactory.
 Training for line managers in managing home-workers should be considered.
 Security of information and data protection should be a high priority.
 A decision should be taken whether to give remote workers full or controlled access to network links using an IT security risk assessment.
 The issue of company laptops with encryption software, for example, would reduce the possibility of disaster with important corporate documents getting mixed up with the children’s homework or theft from the boot of a car.

-Also the installation of virus protection and guidelines on authorised use of additional software and prohibition of USB sticks and floppy discs to transport data should be essential.
+Also the installation of virus protection and guidelines on authorised use of additional software and prohibition of USB sticks to transport data should be essential.
 Information on using secure servers and taking daily back ups should be incorporated into an IT security policy both for remote (and office) workers giving details on not sharing passwords, not opening suspicious email attachments and visiting work-related websites only.
 Clear instructions for not modifying any company spreadsheets and macros without authorisation can also help to provide guidelines on what is acceptable IT use.
 Companies considering implementing home or remote working should think about running a pilot scheme to see if it is feasible and practical for business and individual needs before making a commitment.